Skip to main content

 Not just homes, but the children who were starting to crawl through them, formed a “defense—an impregnable bulwark” against the horrors of the atomic age, the social commentator Louisa Randall Church argued in 1946.
 Many Americans seemed to agree, and out of this vague combination of economic optimism and atomic unease, they were fruitful, and they multiplied.

 Their children—the boomers—were necessarily a heterogeneous lot.
 America still suffered from deep racial and economic divisions.
 A country as large as the United States contained a host of distinctive regional folkways.
-Still, as the cultural critic Annie Gottlieb has observed, for all their differences, the baby boomers formed a distinctive “tribe with its roots in time, rather than place or race.”
+Still, as the cultural critic Annie Gottlieb has observed that, for all their differences, the baby boomers formed a distinctive “tribe with its roots in time, rather than place or race.”
 By any measure, the America in which they grew up was more abundant, more powerful, and more enraptured with its own glory than ever before.
 When John F. Kennedy called on his countrymen to “explore the stars, conquer the deserts, eradicate disease, tap the ocean depths, and encourage the arts and commerce,” he echoed the optimism that helped forge the new generation’s outlook.

 Part of this confidence grew out of America’s total victory in World War II and the country’s scientific and medical achievements, including Jonas Salk’s discovery of a polio vaccine in the early 1950s.
 But most of it was due to the nation’s dynamic economy.
-Between 1940 and 1960 our gross national product doubled; real wages—and real purchasing power—increased by 30 percent; the portion of owner-occupied homes climbed to 61 percent; four-fifths of American families kept at least one car in the driveway; average life expectancy rose by almost 11 percent; most employees of large firms enjoyed such new benefits as private health insurance, paid vacations, and retirement pensions; and the typical American house held seven times more gadgets and goods than in the 1920s.
-By 1957 the energy of the American economy led U.S. News & World Report to declare that “never had so many people, anywhere, been so well off.”
+Between 1940 and 1960, our gross national product doubled; real wages—and real purchasing power—increased by 30 percent; the portion of owner-occupied homes climbed to 61 percent; four-fifths of American families kept at least one car in the driveway; average life expectancy rose by almost 11 percent; most employees of large firms enjoyed such new benefits as private health insurance, paid vacations, and retirement pensions; and the typical American house held seven times more gadgets and goods than in the 1920s.
+By 1957, the energy of the American economy led U.S. News & World Report to declare that “never had so many people, anywhere, been so well off.”
 When Richard Nixon famously sparred with Nikita Khrushchev at the 1959 American National Exhibition in Moscow and proclaimed the superiority of the American suburban kitchen, with its sleek electric appliances in their myriad styles and models, he articulated a vague but popular sense that America’s consumer abundance was a sure sign of its Cold War advantage.

 For boomer children, this cornucopia translated into billions of dollars’ worth of Hula-Hoops, Davy Crockett raccoon-skin hats, Hopalong Cassidy six-shooters, bicycles and tricycles, Slinkys, Silly Putty, and skateboards (and, in California, the shining lure of Disneyland).
-The writer Joyce Maynard remembered that when the Barbie doll made its debut in 1959, her world changed “like a cloudburst, without preparation.
+The writer Joyce Maynard remembered that, when the Barbie doll made its debut in 1959, her world changed “like a cloudburst, without preparation.
 Barbie wasn’t just a toy, but a way of living that moved us suddenly from tea parties to dates with Ken at the soda shoppe.”
-Relatively speaking, to grow up a middleclass American kid in the 1950s meant wanting for nothing.
+Relatively speaking, to grow up as a white middle-class American kid in the 1950s meant wanting for nothing.

-It also meant television. in just four years, between 1948 and 1952, the number of American households with TV sets jumped from 172,000 to 15.3 million.
+It also meant television.
+In just four years, between 1948 and 1952, the number of American households with TV sets jumped from 172,000 to 15.3 million.
 T. S. Eliot observed that television was “a medium of entertainment which permits millions of people to listen to the same joke at the same time, and yet remain lonesome,” but for the millions of children raised on it, the new device offered up endless hours of entertainment in the form of family sitcoms like “The Adventures of Ozzie and Harriet,” “Father Knows Best,” and “Leave It to Beaver,” all of which idealized the carefree, child-centered world of suburban America.

-Complementing this message of abundance and conquest were new vogues in child rearing and pedagogy rooted in John Dewey’s ideas about the merits of progressive education.
-They entered the mainstream in 1946, when Benjamin Spock published The Common Sense Book of Baby and Child Care .
-His book instructed the parents of the baby-boom generation to go light on punishment and heavy on reason and persuasion, and to bear in mind that their daughters’ and sons’ happiness was the paramount objective of child rearing.
+Complementing this message of abundance and conquest were new vogues in child-rearing and pedagogy rooted in John Dewey’s ideas about the merits of progressive education.
+They entered the mainstream in 1946, when Benjamin Spock published The Common Sense Book of Baby and Child Care.
+His book instructed the parents of the baby-boom generation to go light on punishment and heavy on reason and persuasion, and to bear in mind that their daughters’ and sons’ happiness was the paramount objective of child-rearing.
 If Johnny steals someone’s toy, don’t hit him.
 Explain that stealing is wrong, and buy him the toy that he coveted.
 If Suzie misbehaves at the dinner table, don’t worry.
 Table manners are overrated.

 Spock was enormously influential.
 A study conducted in 1961 revealed that two-thirds of new mothers surveyed had read his book.
-He made permissive or child-centered parenting mandatory for millions of new postwar middle-class families.
-By the mid-1950s his message was routinely echoed in the pages of Parents magazine and found confirmation in countless sociological studies.
+He made permissive or child-centered parenting mandatory for millions of new, postwar middle-class families.
+By the mid-1950s, his message was routinely echoed in the pages of Parents magazine and found confirmation in countless sociological studies.

 A 1961 study revealed that two-thirds of all new mothers surveyed had read Dr. Spock.

-In later years critics would decry the effects of progressive child rearing, some of them crediting it with an entire generation’s egotism.
+In later years, critics would decry the effects of progressive child- rearing, some of them crediting it with an entire generation’s egotism.
 The iconoclastic historian Richard Hofstadter worried that America would be overrun by the “overvalued child.”
 Writing of the typical GI generation mother, the novelist Lisa Alther lamented: “If anything had been drummed into her in years of motherhood, it was that you mustn’t squelch the young.
 It might squelch their precious development.
 Never mind about your own development.”

-Hyperbole aside, millions of boomers did grow up in prosperous, nurturing homes in which children formed the core of the family.
+Hyperbole aside, millions of mostly white boomers did grow up in prosperous, nurturing homes in which children formed the core of the family.
 Raised amid plenty, taught to value their needs and satisfy their wants, and imbued with a sense of national greatness and purpose, it would have been odd had they not entered young adulthood with at least some sense of entitlement.

 In 1956, noting the connection between post-war vogues in Freudian analysis and progressive child rearing, the literary critic Alfred Kazin was bemused by the national “insistence on individual fulfillment, satisfaction and happiness.”
-Years later the pollster Daniel Yankelovich observed that grown boomers, instead of asking themselves, “Will I be able to make a living?,” as their parents, raised in the Depression years, often did, were more prone to wonder, “How can I find self-fulfillment?”
+Years later, the pollster Daniel Yankelovich observed that grown boomers, instead of asking themselves, “Will I be able to make a living?,” as their parents, raised in the Depression years, often did, were more prone to wonder, “How can I find self-fulfillment?”

-No american generation has been so intensely studied, so widely celebrated, and so roundly condemned as this one.
+No American generation has been so intensely studied, so widely celebrated, and so roundly condemned as this one.
 Out of the cacophony of analysis, two standard criticisms—one from the left, the other from the right—stand out.

-For contemporary liberals, popular films like The Big Chill and television series like “thirtysomething” follow a familiar narrative line in which idealistic, socially committed children of the sixties grow into self-centered, blandly acquisitive adults.
-In the words of the former sixties activist Todd Gitlin, by the 1980s a generation that once raged against “banality, irrelevance, and all the ugliness which conspire to dwarf or extinguish the human personality” had graduated from “ J’accuse to Jacuzzi.”
+For contemporary liberals, popular films like The Big Chill and television series like “thirty-something” follow a familiar narrative line in which idealistic, socially committed children of the 60s grow into self-centered, blandly acquisitive adults.
+In the words of the former activist Todd Gitlin, by the 1980s, a generation that once raged against “banality, irrelevance, and all the ugliness which conspire to dwarf or extinguish the human personality” had graduated from “J’accuse to Jacuzzi.”

 Even when television boomers retained their fundamental goodness—think, for instance, of Michael J. Fox’s parents, Elise and Steven Keaton, in the popular 1980s sitcom “Family Ties”—they remained painfully conscious of their generation’s potential drift toward self-absorption.

 To conservatives, on the other hand, the generation embodies the evils of secular liberalism.
-In Slouching Towards Gomorrah , Robert Bork credits the pampered baby-boom generation with virtually every insidious social trend in recent American history.
+In Slouching Towards Gomorrah, Robert Bork credits the pampered baby-boom generation with virtually every insidious social trend in recent American history.
 “The dual forces of radical egalitarianism … and radical individualism (the drastic reduction of limits to personal gratification),” explains the book’s back cover, have “undermined our culture, our intellect, and our morality.”

 Of course, traditionalists don’t have to look far to make their case.
 Boomers are certainly more tolerant than their parents of looser personal mores.
 In 1983, 44 percent of them approved of cohabitation outside marriage, 29 percent supported legalizing marijuana, and 37 percent endorsed casual sex.
-Whereas only a quarter of Americans approved of premarital sex in the 1950s, by the 1970s that figure had climbed to three-quarters.
+Whereas only a quarter of Americans approved of premarital sex in the 1950s, by the 1970s, that figure had climbed to three-quarters.

 More recently, boomers from left and right have begun weaving a third critique.
 In an effort of historical revision that comes close to self-flagellation, they have begun to worship their parents’ generation.
-That the “GI Generation” has become “the Greatest Generation” is evident everywhere—in popular television series like “Band of Brothers,” in films like Saving Private Ryan , and in official tributes, such as the World War II memorial in Washington, D.C.
+That the “GI Generation” has become “the Greatest Generation” is evident everywhere—in popular television series like “Band of Brothers,” in films like Saving Private Ryan, and in official tributes, such as the World War II memorial in Washington, D.C.
 Offered by the children of G.I.
 Joe and Rosie the Riveter, these accolades carry an implicit message: Try as we may, we will simply never measure up to our parents’ self-sacrificing greatness.

 In February 1960, when four black college students staged a sit-in at a Woolworth’s lunch counter in Greensboro, North Carolina, sparking a national campaign and inaugurating a decade of youth-driven political activism, they were doing nothing so much as demanding access to the same entitlements that other children of the postwar era claimed as their American birthright.
 A sympathetic advertisement appearing in three Atlanta newspapers in March 1960 hit the nail on the head when it explained “the meaning of the sit-down protests that are sweeping this nation”: “Today’s youth will not sit by submissively, while being denied all of the rights, privileges, and joys of life.”
-Raised on the same television advertisements and political rhetoric as their white peers, young black Americans were determined to get their piece of satisfaction.
+Raised on the same television advertisements and political rhetoric as their white peers, young black Americans were determined to get their satisfaction.

 In a country where happiness and dignity were so inextricably bound up with the individual’s right to enjoy the blessings of the national wealth, this argument resonated.
 In his “Letter from Birmingham Jail,” Martin Luther King, Jr., the father of young baby boomers of his own, drove home this point.
 He spoke of finding your “tongue twisted and your speech stammering as you seek to explain to your six-year-old daughter why she can’t go to the public amusement park that has just been advertised on television, and see tears welling up in her eyes when she is told that Funtown is closed to colored children.”